Jiangsc/stream-app/readme.md

-Trying a streaming app here
+Trying a streaming app here<br/>
-OBS is needed to do streaming
+OBS is needed to do streaming<br/>
 Setting up OBS is a little bit complicated for me, but I think it works